 Deaf or Hard of Hearing Services

-Students with hearing impairments are most often served in their local school districts by a staff of deaf educators and educational interpreters.
+Students who are Deaf or Hard of Hearing are most often served in their local school districts by a staff of deaf educators and educational interpreters.
 The deaf educators and interpreters work as part of the local school team with other special educators and classroom teachers.
 ESU 9 employs 3 deaf educators and 4 interpreters.
 The program coordinator is Heather Witte.

 For more details on each area of service, Visit the links below: